guilherme-santos/resume/README.md

 I’ve already contributed in many open source projects like Enlightenment Foundation Libraries (EFL), Zend Framework and other small JavaScript and Golang libraries.
 I like to work with open source projects and I do it in my spare time.

-I worked in companies with several different technologies and it made me an open min- ded developer, with can-do attitude and a good interpersonal relationship.
-Currently I’m working with Golang as Full Stack Developer in south Brazil, but looking for new challenges around the world.
+I worked in companies with several different technologies and it made me an open minded developer, with can-do attitude and a good interpersonal relationship.
+Currently I’m working mainly with PHP and Golang as Backend Developer in Berlin, but looking for new challenges around the world.

 ## Education